 We continued on the old road past Lake 4 to a junction where we turned left (west) and followed another old road up toward the PCT.
 Maps show this old road but not how faint and hemmed in it is by vegetation for a short stretch just past the junction.
 We eventually found it, followed it, and shortly before it ends, left it and drifted up cross-country through the forest to the PCT, which we followed south to the spur trail to Hobart Bluff.

 We started encountering other hikers soon after we got on the PCT and, at Hobart Bluff, we came upon numerous family groups with parents, kids, dogs, grandparents, etc. heading (optimistically in some cases) to views from the bluff.
 Well, it was a good day for views since our recent weather had swept the air of much of the haze, prescribed burns are on hold, and there are no big wildfires burning.
 In the last few years, I’ve rarely been on Hobart on a clearer day. 🙂

 After the Bluff, we worked our way on the PCT through the assembled masses to the Hobart Bluff Trailhead to finish this 7.0 mile (11.2 km) loop, with 1,180 feet (360 m) of elevation gain.
 It was an excellent day for a hike – sunny 😎 but cool – with clear skies facilitating expansive views from the Bluff.
 The old roads we were following haven’t gotten any better thanks to fallen trees and encroaching brush.
 But they are still open enough for hiking and provide a vehicle-free way to see the lakes.
 The change in the lakes – from open water to small ponds with encroaching vegetation – did, however, come as a shock.
 It’s too early to tell whether these changes are just part of a cycle or foretell these lakes becoming wetlands.
-Time, as they say, will tell. 😕RETURN TO FRONT PAGE
+Time, as they say, will tell. 😕BACK TO HOME PAGE